 Ever asked yourself “How much does Amazon take from sellers?”
-Since we make it our business to keep you informed, we’ve come up with another issue of our yearly series, “Amazon Seller Fees Explained”.
-Today we’re looking at Amazon seller fees in 2021; all of them.
+We make it our business to keep you informed.
+So, we’ll put a figure on it in this year’s edition of our “Amazon Seller Fees Explained” series.
+Let’s take a look at Amazon selling fees in 2022; all of them.

-Let’s look at Amazon seller fees in 2021.
-We have plenty of visuals and plenty of tips and explanations for anyone who sells on Amazon.
+Let’s look at Amazon selling fees in 2022.
+We have plenty of visuals, tips, and explanations for anyone who sells on Amazon.

 There are two selling plans on Amazon with two separate sets of selling fees: